 While this is an in-person get-together, they also stream it online, just like SXSW.
 But that's not all.
 Google I/O also helps to organize what are known as "extended events".
 These are basically streaming parties that take place around the world.
 People who can't make the live event in California get together with others from their own cities and watch the live stream together.

 Apple's Special Events are legendary.
 A few times a year, the tech giant invites members of the press, bloggers, and other special guests to witness the unveiling of their latest products in person.
-But they also stream these events on the internet so that the general public can also learn what the new iPhone, iPad, and MacBook can do.
+But they also stream these events on the internet so that the general public can learn about the new iPhone, iPad, and MacBook too.

 Why not take a page from Apple's book and use your virtual event to make an exciting company announcement?
 It could be an entirely new product, new software feature, or anything else your audience will find interesting.
 A big reveal is just one more reason for event-goers to attend your virtual soiree.